 - Cook the couscous according to the package.

-- While it cooks place the artichoke hearts, roasted red peppers, tomatoes, red onion, english cucumber, olives, feta cheese, arugula, green onions, parsley and mint in a large mixing bowl.
+- While it cooks place the artichoke hearts, roasted red peppers, tomatoes, red onion, english cucumber, olives, feta cheese, chickpeas, arugula, green onions, parsley and mint in a large mixing bowl.
 Set aside

 - In a mason jar or salad dressing container combine the olive oil, lemon juice, red wine vinegar, salt and pepper and spice of your choice and stir or whisk together.